Wild Kingdom Star Jim Fowler Shares Custom-designed Bird Feeder

 We gazed at what he calls the ‘Jim Fowler Feeder,’ a spectacular bird feeder structure that stands 11+ feet tall.

-“I’ve got a groundhog that comes out from over there, a bunch of squirrels and rabbits and a whole lot of birds.”
+“You wouldn’t believe what comes here,” he says.
+“I’ve got a groundhog that comes out from over there, a bunch of squirrels and rabbits, and a whole lot of birds.”

-Fowler designed and constructed the ‘Jim Fowler Feeder’ entirely of bamboo because it’s easy to work with and readily accessible.
+He’s proud to see all types of birds visiting the ‘Jim Fowler Feeder’ all morning.
+Fowler designed and constructed the ‘Jim Fowler Feeder’ entirely made from bamboo because it’s easy to work with and readily accessible.

 Wild Kingston star Jim Fowler discusses The Fowler Feeder and his trick for squirrel-proofing your bird feeder